HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 # Decision Tree <a name="regtree-title"></a>

-To model our data using a Decision Tree, we will again utlise the scikit-learn library within Python.
+To model our data using a Decision Tree, we will again utilise the scikit-learn library within Python.
 We will also use a similar structure to before where the code will be broken up into the 4 key sections listed below:

 * Data Import
 * Data Preprocessing